The Best Small Business Scheduling Software in 2025

 Features

-• Discount Coupons: You can send you leads or clients discount coupons, so they use them when booking.
+- Discount Coupons: You can send your leads or clients discount coupons, so they can use them when booking.

-• API Access for custom integrations: Similar to Calendly and OneCal, Acuity Scheduling offers a public API that users can use to programmatically manage the bookings and scheduling links.
+- API Access for custom integrations: Similar to Calendly and OneCal, Acuity Scheduling offers a public API that users can use to programmatically manage bookings and scheduling links.

 Cons

-• More expansive than the competition: Compared to the competition, Acuity Scheduling is more expensive, starting from $20 per month.
+- More expensive than the competition: Compared to the competition, Acuity Scheduling is more expensive, starting from $20 per month.

 Pricing